Culture and heritage

 Concord Beacon Muse spotlights

-The Dr Susan Weber Gallery - a new furniture Gallery at the Victoria and Albert Museum - contains an energy efficient lighting scheme by Happold Lighting that features Concord Beacon Muse supplied by Felio Sylvania.
+The Dr Susan Weber Gallery - a new furniture gallery at the Victoria and Albert Museum in London - contains an energy-efficient lighting scheme by Happold Lighting that features Concord Beacon Muse spotlights supplied by Felio Sylvania.

 Natural daylight and artificial lighting were brought together for maximum benefit within the gallery spaces.